-Designed in Melbourne, Australia, this architectural tiny house is the perfect amalgamation of sleek urban modernization and a rustic bush cabin.
+Designed in Melbourne, Australia, this modern tiny house is the perfect amalgamation of sleek urban modernization and a rustic bush cabin.
 Designed by Monique Villiger and built by Aswan Shankara, the Tyny House has been featured on Apartment Therapy, Domain, Bustle.com, and won the 2020 Small/Cool contest for small spaces.

 If you like raw, natural materials, this tiny house is for you.
 If you like big windows and light-filled spaces and full-sized appliances, this house is for you.
 The design is ideal for people who want to downsize and simplify without losing the comforts and practicalities of modern life – Yes, you can have a beautiful and functional home that doesn’t cost the planet!